isakedo/DNNsim/README.md

 The simulator instructions are defined in prototxt files.
 Example files can be found [here](examples/).

 Results from simulations can be found inside the results folder.
-One csv file for each simulation containing one line for each layer which are grouped per batch.
-After that, one line for the each layer is shown with the average results for all batches.
+One csv file for each simulation containing one line for each layer which are grouped per images.
+After that, one line for the each layer is shown with the average results for all images.
 Finally, the last line corresponds to the total of the network.

 ## Command line options

-* Option **--threads \<positive_num\>** indicates the number of simultaneous threads that can be executed.
-The code is parallelized per batch using OpenMP library
 * Option **--quiet** remove stdout messages from simulations.
 * Option **--fast_mode** makes the simulation execute only one batch per network, the first one.
 * Option **--store_fixed_point_protobuf** store the fixed point network in a intermediate Protobuf file.